Consent for Students: an online consent programme

 I found the content triggering/distressing, what shall I do?

 If you found the content triggering, there are several options for support.
 For immediate support, you can contact the 24/7 Rape Crisis Helpline, on 0808 500 2222 or visit their website for webchat, and further information including grounding techniques.
 Your college Welfare Team can provide support and signposting.
 Student Welfare and Support Services offer Counselling, as well as the Sexual Harassment and Violence Support Service for students who have experienced any form of sexual harassment or violence (whenever and wherever it happened).
-There is a separate service for students who have been accused of sexual misconduct.
+There is a separate service for students who have been reported of sexual misconduct.

 I have feedback around the content, who shall I discuss this with?